AgustinBaffo/-CarND-pj4_Behavioral_Cloning/README.md

 pip install python-socketio==4.6.0
 pip install python-engineio==3.13.0
 ```
+---

-### Driving and recording
+## Driving and recording

 Once the model has been saved in an `.h5` file, it can be used to control the vehicle with drive.py using this command:
 ```sh
 python drive.py model.h5
 ```
-The fourth argument, `run1`, is the directory in which to save the images seen by the agent.
+The above command will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.
+You can pass a fourth argument (`run1`) that is the directory in which the images seen by the car are stored.
 If the directory already exists, it'll be overwritten.

 ```sh
 python drive.py model.h5 run1
 ```
-The above command will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.

-Note: There is known local system's setting issue with replacing "," with "." when using drive.py.
-When this happens it can make predicted steering values clipped to max/min values.
-If this occurs, a known fix for this is to add "export LANG=en_US.utf8" to the bashrc file.

 The image file name is a timestamp of when the image was seen.